-Fractions and Decimals:
+Fractions and Decimals

-Put fractions with the same denominator into size order e.g. recognising that 3/5 is larger than 2/5.
-Find equivalents of common fractions.
-Convert between improper fractions and mixed numbers e.g. recognising $5/4$ is equal to $1 \frac{1}{4}$ .
-Add and subtract simple fractions with related denominators e.g. $2/3 + 1/6 = 5/6$ .
-Convert decimals to fractions e.g. 0.71 to 71/100.
-Round decimals to the nearest tenth.
-Put decimals with up to three decimal places into size order.
-Begin to use the % symbol to relate to the 'number of parts per hundred'.
+Put fractions with the same denominator into size order e.g. recognising that 3/5 is larger than 2/5 Find equivalents of common fractions.
+Convert between improper fractions and mixed numbers e.g. recognising that 5/4 is equal to $1\frac{1}{4}$ Add and subtract simple fractions with related denominators e.g. $2/3 + 1/6 = 5/6$ Convert decimals to fractions e.g. convert 0.71 to 71/100 Round decimals to the nearest tenth.
+Put decimals with up to three decimal places in order.
+Begin to use the % symbol to relate to 'number of parts per hundred'.
 Measurements: Convert between metric units such as centimetres to metres or grams to kilograms.
-Use common approximate equivalences for imperial measures e.g. 2.5cm = 1 inch.
-Calculate the area of rectangles using square centimetres or square metres.
-Calculate the area of shapes made up of rectangles.
-Estimate volume (in cm3) and capacity (in ml).
-Shape and Position: Estimate and compare angles measuring them to the nearest degree.
+Use common approximate equivalences for imperial measures such as 2.5 cm = 1 inch.
+Calculate the area of a rectangle using squared cm or m Calculate the area of shapes made up of rectangles.
+Estimate volume in cm3) and capacity (in ml) Shape and Position: Estimate and compare angles, and measure them to the nearest degree.
 Know that angles on a straight line add up to 180° and angles around a point add up to 360°.
 Use reflection and translation to change the position of a shape.